getappmap/appmap-js/docs/reference/appmap-node.md

 # AppMap Agent for Node.js

 **Note**: this agent is currently in early access.
 It replaces [appmap-agent-js](/docs/reference/appmap-agent-js) which is no longer in active development.
-[Let us know](https://github.com/getappmap/appmap-node/issues) if your project is unable to create AppMaps with `appmap-node`.
+[Let us know](https://github.com/getappmap/appmap-node/issues) if your project is unable to create AppMap Data with `appmap-node`.

 - [About](#about)
   - [Supported versions](#supported-versions)